maxyharr/loan-benefits/README.md

 ### Assets
 - Do not use rails asset pipeline.
 We will be using webpack bundling of vendor.ts to compile css and js assets as well as others.
 - If you have a package such as bootstrap you'd like to include, install it via npm in /client and add it to vendor.ts.
+- stylesheets in development mode by default are just processed with typical css loaders, but not bundled.
+This allows css changes to be triggered in HMR (except for node_module css)
+- webpack.prod.js handles bundling app css through ExtractTextPlugin

 #### Updates